arjunsavel/SImMER/CONTRIBUTING.md

 # Contributing to SImMER

 ## Expectations
-SImMER is in a period of limited but active development.
+SImMER is being actively developed.
 If you open an issue or pull request and don't receive a response within a week, please contact asavel@gmail.com.

 ## Alerting us of bugs
 If you find behavior of the code that is unexpected, please [open an issue](https://github.com/arjunsavel/shane-reduction/issues).
 Please use the ``bug_report`` issue template.
 Before doing so, make sure that there isn't a related issue that's already open!